esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Ridel et al. 2018.md

 [^11]: Farkas, L. G. (1994).
 Anthropometry of the Head and Face, Lippincott Williams & Wilkins.
 [^12]: Buikstra, J. E. and D. H. Ubelaker (1994).
 Standards for data collection from human skeletal remains.
 Fayetteville: Arkansas.
 [^13]: Kim, D.-H., et al. (2021).
 "Application of nasal profile estimation methods for Korean population."
 Legal Medicine 48: 101823.
+[^14]: Thitiorul, S., et al. (2020).
+"Three-Dimensional Prediction of the Nose for Facial Approximation in a Thai Population."
+J Forensic Sci 65(3): 707-714.